Mac OS¶

 Copy/Paste: VMWare seems to only copy/paste text (not images) between the guest and host OS, but there are various ways to use SIMION’s printing or Windows screencapture (e.g. F13) to write an image file in windows and then drag and drop the file onto the OS X Desktop.

-OpenGL: OpenGL mostly works exept some crashes were noticed when switching in/out of OpenGL under VMWare’s “Unity” mode.
+OpenGL: OpenGL mostly works except some crashes were noticed when switching in/out of OpenGL under VMWare’s “Unity” mode.
 The workaround is to use the Window or Full Screen modes or avoid OpenGL in Unity mode.

 VMWare Unity display mode: generally works, but see OPENGL comments above.